twillis209/zinb_analysis/svenssonApproach/notes.md

 * Write up details of technology used to generate all data
 * Download a couple of droplet-based data sets and see if we can generate good fits without any filtering
-* Find out how to fit ZINB; will try to stay in Python for now with `statsmodels`, but having difficulty atm
-* Find a labelled data set

 # Plan

 The plan is to run Svenssons's analysis on the (real) data sets of Risso et al. 2018.
 Not sure about the simulated data yet.

+Update 18/8/20: Also adding the MATQ-Seq dataset

 I will start by running the code from `Gene-wise_dispersion.ipynb`.
 Not sure this actually needs to be in a notebook.